 Participants will learn how to deliver a lesson using GANAG and how to engage students with interactive notebooks and with objective score sheets used as a goal-setting tool.
 In addition, teachers will learn to formatively assess students and use those data to make instructional changes.

-Jane developed the GANAG approach by updating Madeline Hunter’s 7-point template for writing lesson plans.
+Jane developed the GANAG approach by updating Madeline Hunter’s 7-point template for building lesson plans.
 Find out how you can build better lesson plans by using a tool that is being adopted by many schools and districts across the U.S. and Canada.

 - How to update your current lesson plans with research-based strategies